fmcgeough/fmcgeough.github.io/_posts/2024-06-22-oh-susannah.md

 With my banjo on my knee
 ```

-Later in that same practice I retuned to Open-C (on my Mavis Mule)
+Later in that same practice I retuned to Open-D (on my Mavis Mule)
 and recorded this (which is pretty far from Oh!
 Susanna but I named
 it that anyway since it came out of the same practice session):